venkateshmundlla2607/webscraping-project/Readme.md

 The output file will be saved in the project folder.
 Name of the file: output<timestamp>.csv/output<timestamp>.json

+# Note:

-Note: Update you drived in the utlis.py as per the operating system
+Update the selenium driver in the utlis.py as per the operating system.

+remove comment in the line no. 16 and add comment no. 14 if operating system is windows.

+remove comment in the line no. 14 and add comment no. 16 if operating system is MacOS.